dhatm/LIME_basics/README.md

 # LIME_basics
-Explainable AI/ML with LIME: basic scripts to load various models either trained yourself or loaded from tensorflow/keras applications.
+Explainable AI/ML with LIME: LIME stands for local interpretable model-agnostic explanations.
+LIME is used to explain classifier predictions.
+For image classifiers, LIME does this by perturbing superpixel chunks of the image and observing the resulting impact on the output classification.

-LIME stands for local interpretable model-agnostic explanations.
-Another alternative is to use SHAP (SHapley Additive exPlanations).
-Both methods make post-hoc explanations of superpixel contributions to classifier calls.
+Another alternative is to use SHAP (SHapley Additive exPlanations), which also makes post-hoc (after the fact) explanations of superpixel contributions to classifier calls.

+This repo contains basic scripts and examples to load various models either trained yourself or loaded from tensorflow/keras applications.

 Note to remember: explainable is not the same thing as interpretable.
 Explainable refers to the ability to identify what contributed to a decision or result, even if the cause, logic, or reason is not transparent.
 Interpretable refers to the ability to understand the cause, logic, or reason for a decision or result.